10.0

 • 141,000 miles

 The contact owns a 2017 Ford Explorer.
 The contact stated while driving 65-70 MPH, the engine seized.
-The contact was able to veer to the side of the road.
+The contact was able to veer to the side of the roadway.
 The contact stated that upon attempting to restart the vehicle, the message "No Oil Pressure" was displayed.
-The vehicle was towed to the dealer, where it was diagnosed that the head gasket blew up, causing coolant and oil mixture.
+The vehicle was towed to the dealer, where it was diagnosed that the head gasket was blown, causing coolant and oil to mix.
 The dealer diagnosed that the engine needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was not notified of the failure.
 The failure mileage was approximately 141,000.

 - Silverhill, AL, USA